flavorjones/mini_portile/README.md

 recipe.activate
 ```

+That's all.
+The gem version constraint makes sure that your extconf.rb
+is future-proof to possible incompatible changes of MiniPortile.
-That's all. `#cook` will download, extract, patch, configure and
+`#cook` will download, extract, patch, configure and
 compile the library into a namespaced structure. `#activate` ensures
 GCC will find this library and prefer it over a system-wide
 installation.